Zuldwyn00/LawLeadScoringRAG/README.md

 # Legal RAG Lead Scoring System (Law_RAG)

 An AI-assisted legal lead scoring and retrieval system.
 The project ingests legal documents (PDF/DOCX), applies OCR when needed, chunks and embeds text, stores vectors in Qdrant, and scores new leads against similar historical cases using Azure OpenAI.
-A Streamlit UI provides an interactive lead scoring experience with progress, logging, and explainable outputs.
+A customtkiner UI provides an interactive lead scoring experience with progress, logging, and explainable outputs.

 ---